froesecom/tennis-scoring-system/README.md

 ### ScoreReporter
 - knows the logic behind reporting on scores
 - can create a data structure representing the current score
+- doesn't know the rules of tennis, ie, what the scores mean
 - doesn't know how to present the score in a human readable way (it delegates that the GameScorePresenter)

 ### GameScorePresenter